jurevans/anoma-scripts/README.md

 The `.env` file can be copied to the Wallet UI application (in `anoma-apps/packages/anoma-wallet`) to configure it to work with this set-up.

-The `config.toml` is simply the stored, generated information needed to run the chains and relayer from the helper CLI.
+The `config.toml` is simply the stored, generated information needed to run the chains and relayer from the helper CLI (`.start.sh`).

 ## start.sh